CloudChaoszero/CloudChaoszero.github.io/_pages/career-tips/virtual-tips-and-etiquette.md

 ## Motivation

 During these unprecedented times, people around the world are going through major difficulties that either are pushing them into a lower in class, or is increasing the existing social status division.
-To help mitigate that in any way, I thought I'd offer my consultation on effectively transitiong into digital communication or learning
+To help mitigate that in any way, I thought I'd offer my consultation on effectively transitioning into digital communication or learning.

 # 2. Joining a Call